finos/common-domain-model/documentation/source/documentation.rst

 .. code-block:: Java

  class PrimitiveEvent <"The set of primitive events.
 The purpose of this class it to provide clarity with respect to the event qualification logic.">
  {
-    newTrade NewTrade (0..*) <"The new trade primitive is unbounded to address the case of events such as portfolio compressions, which could result in multiple new trades.">;
+  	newTrade NewTradePrimitive (0..*) <"The new trade primitive is unbounded to address the case of events such as portfolio compressions, which could result in multiple new trades.">;
   		[synonym Rosetta_Workbench value newTrade]
-    quantityChange QuantityChange (0..*);
+	  quantityChange QuantityChangePrimitive (0..*);
 		  [synonym Rosetta_Workbench value quantityChange]
-    partyChange PartyChange (0..*);
-      [synonym Rosetta_Workbench value partyChange]
 	  allocation AllocationPrimitive (0..*);
 	  	[synonym Rosetta_Workbench value allocation]
-    otherTermsChange OtherTermsChange (0..1);
+	  termsChange TermsChangePrimitive (0..1);
 	  	[synonym Rosetta_Workbench value otherTermsChange]
 	  exercise ExercisePrimitive (0..1);
 	  	[synonym Rosetta_Workbench value exercise]
 	  observation ObservationPrimitive (0..*);
 	  	[synonym Rosetta_Workbench value observation]
 	  reset ResetPrimitive (0..*);
 	  	[synonym Rosetta_Workbench value reset]
 	  payment Payment (0..*);
 	  	[synonym Rosetta_Workbench value payment]
-      [synonym Rosetta_Workbench value cashflow]
   }

 Event qualification from primitive events and intent qualification
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Similar to the product modelling approach, the event qualification is inferred from the primitive events.

 One distinction with the product approach is that the ``intent`` qualification is also deemed necessary to complement such primitive event information in certain cases.

-An example of such is the **partial termination event**, which is deemed as needed such intent qualification in order to be disambiguated from a **correction event**:
+To this effect, the Rosetta event qualification syntax provides the ability to specify that the intent must have a specified value *when present*, as illustrated by the below snippet.

 .. code-block:: Java

-  isEvent PartialTermination <"The qualification of a full termination event from the fact that (i) the only primitive is the quantityChange, (ii) the intent is a full termination when such intent is specified, the (iii) the quantity associated with the contract decreases, and (iv) there is an actual remaining quantity.">
+ isEvent Termination <"The qualification of a termination event from the fact that (i) the intent is Termination when specified, (ii) the only primitive is the quantityChange and there is only one such primitive involved, the (iii) the remaining quantity is null, and (iv) the contract state has the value 'terminated'.">
-	   if Event -> intent exists
+   Event -> intent when present = IntentEnum.Termination
-	   then
-		   Event -> intent = IntentEnum.partialTermination
+   and Event -> primitive -> quantityChange single exists or quantityAfterQuantityChange = 0.0
-		   and Event -> primitive -> quantityChange only exists else
+   and ( Event -> primitive -> quantityChange -> after -> contract -> state = StateEnum.Terminated
-		   Event -> primitive -> quantityChange only exists and NotionalAmount_Decrease, NotionalAmount_Remaining apply
+   or Event -> primitive -> quantityChange -> after -> contractReference -> state = StateEnum.Terminated )

-A further example would be the need for disambiguation between a **portfolio rebalancing event** and an **asset servicing event** as applying to a total return swap.

 Interest Calculation
 --------------------

-CDM V1.0 implements the **Fixed Amount** and **Floating Amount** ISDA 2006 Definitions, alongside with two day count fractions: **30E/360** and **ACT/365.FIXED**.
+The current CDM version implements the **Fixed Amount** and **Floating Amount** ISDA 2006 Definitions, alongside with two day count fractions: **30E/360** and **ACT/365.FIXED**.

 Fixed Amount and Floating Amount Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^